EdwinWu1423/diligent-computing/README.md

 else if no legal paths
 	return false
 else
-	for each position in maze
+	for each direction (up, down, left or right) in maze take a snapshot of current maze
-		move explorer to the possible next position (up, down, left or right relative to current explorer position) in that order to see if position is legal if legal position
+		drop a wall
-			invoke recursive abstraction
+		move explorer to the possible next position (up, down, left or right relative to current explorer position) in that order to see if position is legal if recursive abstraction is true
-		move previous position to the current position remove record of previous position
+			return true
 		if there are no legal paths to take backtrack to the previously recorded position
 ```